 - The internet has made things easier: Real estate agents have much less work to do now that the internet is making buying and selling homes easier.

-- Alternatives to a 6% commission structure exist: There are several high quality companies out there now that will sell your house for either a flat-fee or a much lower percentage.
+- Alternatives to a 6% commission structure exist: There are several high quality companies out there now that will sell your house for either a much lower percentage.
 These companies will help you get top-dollar for your home; Trelora being one of them.

 Next Steps: Should You Sell Your Home Now?